open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 2. local `*.tgz` file
 3. local folder which containing Helm Chart files

-First we need to download and unpack the Helm Chart for `podinfo`.
+To demonstrate No. 2+3 we first we need to download and unpack the Helm Chart for `podinfo`.
+In a real application, this would be your own Helm Charts.

 This can easily be achieved with the helm CLI:

 ```shell